 During the afternoon, yet more British and New Zealand artillery fire, both heavy and accurate, disrupted another German effort to concentrate effective strength, in particular a large group of 1,000 infantry supported by armour, just short of Tadjera Kbir.
 The artillery included a troop of captured German 88-mm (3.465-in) dual-role anti-aircraft and anti-tank guns.

 'Capri' had thus been defeated with the loss of 52 German tanks and about 635 men.
 Luftwaffe attempts to support the attacks had been completely ineffectual.

 During the following night, patrols were sent out to discover the likelihood of renewed attacks, but reported no German activity, and it was by this time clear that with so great a proportion of its tank strength destroyed, the Germans in all probability lacked the capability to attack.
 The movement of vehicles was heard, but this indicated a retreat rather than any attempt to regroup and launch a fresh attack.

-There were minor actions on 7/8 March as the British and New Zealand forces maintained the pressure on the rearguards of the German formations as they withdrew to the Mareth Line and Gabès.
+There were minor actions on 7/8 March as the British and New Zealand forces maintained the pressure on the rearguards of the German formations as they withdrew to the 'Ligne Mareth' and Gabès.
 Allied efforts to force further action on the somewhat disorganised Germans were defeated by the weather and the speed of the withdrawal.
 The battle was over by 10 March, although some high ground was still occupied by the Germans and sporadic long-range artillery fire continued.